Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 It’s possible to visit Japan on a budget.
 The average daily cost in Japan is $130 US a day.

-But if you choose to visit expensive cities like Tokyo and others, visiting them will quickly make your trip costly.
+But if you choose to visit expensive cities like Tokyo and others, your trip will quickly become costly.

 Is Nagoya cheaper than Tokyo?